jibawee/Click-Quick-/README.md

 Objectives: See how many LED lights you can light up in one minute.
 Try to get that victory song!

 Scoring System: Each LED pin will light up in order for increases of 20 clicks.
-You win a little song if you light up all of the neopixels.
+Each LED lit represents 1 point.
+You win a little song if you get 10 points.

 Inputs: Slideswitch, Left button.
 Outputs: LEDs, Tones for each neopixel lighting up.